The window of tolerance

 If we were to draw our autonomic nervous system as a line on a chart that moves up and down in its level of activation, it would look like a wavy line that is constantly moving as it responds to our daily events and stressors.

 On this chart, some experts like to call the green zone the "window of tolerance".
-When you’re within this green zone ‘window’ your nervous system is flexible and adaptive, reacting and responding to the events that occur in your daily life while still staying regulated.
+When your nervous system stays within this green zone ‘window’ you are flexible and adaptive, and you can react to the events that occur in your daily life while still staying regulated.
 This means you are able to tolerate the emotions and experiences that happen in your daily life, even if they're difficult or stressful.

 As we’ve already learnt, if something happens that’s too overwhelming or stressful, it can signal a danger response in your nervous system that can temporarily push you outside your window of tolerance and into the yellow or red zones.
 Even though this experience at the time may feel unmanageable or overwhelming, with healthy nervous system regulation we're able to return back to the green zone after this event has passed, and can continue to cope with daily events like before.